Jonathan Tah: International career

 After playing for the Germany youth sides from U16 to U21, Tah received his first call up to the senior Germany squad in March 2016 for friendlies against England and Italy.
 He made his debut in the former, coming on at half-time for Mats Hummels in a 2–3 loss.
 He was called up to replace Antonio Rüdiger at Euro 2016, but didn't play in the tournament.

-Tah was not included in the Germany squads for the 2018 World Cup or the 2022 World Cup.
+Tah was not included in the Germany squads for the 2018 World Cup or the 2022 World Cup, but was named in Germany's squad for UEFA Euro 2024.

-Tah was named in Germany's squad for UEFA Euro 2024.
+On 27 March 2026, Tah scored his first international goal for Germany in a 4–3 away victory against Switzerland.